 Why Choose Eye Consultants of Pennsylvania

 Eye Consultants of Pennsylvania is the leading full-service ophthalmic and ophthalmology practice in Berks County.
 Our team of vitreo-retinal / AMD specialists will evaluate your eyes and help you manage macular degeneration before it causes severe vision loss.

 Barry C. Malloy, MD is board certified by the American Board of Ophthalmology and completed a vitreo-retinal fellowship at the Washington Hospital Center after graduating from the University of Massachusetts Medical School.
 Michael Cusick, MD is board certified by the American Board of Ophthalmology and completed a medical and surgical vitreo-retinal fellowship at the Duke Eye Center after graduating from Georgetown University.
 Anastasia Traband, MD is board certified by the American Board of Ophthalmology and completed her vitreo-retinal fellowship at the Sheie Eye Institute at the Penn Medicine Hospital at the University of Pennsylvania.
 After receiving her medical degree at Jefferson Medical College in Philadelphia.

 Dr. Malloy, Dr. Cusick and Dr. Traband have vast experience in the most current treatments of retinal disorders, including macular degeneration, macular edema, retinal detachment, diabetic retinopathy, and other complex retinal conditions.

 To discuss macular degeneration treatment options in Berks County, make an appointment with Eye Consultants of Pennsylvania today.
-Our board-certified, fellowship-trained specialists have an excellent track record of success treating patients in Lancaster, Ephrata, Reading, and Wyomissing, PA and beyond.
+Our board-certified, fellowship-trained specialists have an excellent track record of success treating patients in Lancaster, Ephrata, Lebanon, Reading, and Wyomissing, PA and beyond.
 For an appointment, call toll-free 1-800-762-7132.